 - 1. Legal status:

 - □ Corporation

 - □ Partnership

 - □ Sole Proprietorship

-- □ Other (specify):
+- \Box Other (specify):

 - 2. Except where the ATS is a sole proprietorship, indicate the following:

 - 1. Date (DD/MM/YYYY) of formation.

 - 2. Place of formation.

 - 3. Statute under which the ATS was organized.

 - 3. Provide a copy of the constating documents (including corporate by-laws), shareholder agreements, partnership agreements and other similar documents, and all subsequent amendments.

 - 4. Provide the policies and procedures to address conflicts of interest arising from the operation of the marketplace or the services it provides, including those related to the commercial interest of the marketplace, the interests of its owners and its operators, and the responsibilities and sound functioning of the marketplace.

-For an ATS that is a corporation, provide a A-list of the registered or beneficial holders of five percent or more of any class of securities of percent or more interests, or other ownership interests in, the ATS.
-For each listed security holder, of the persons listed in the Exhibit, please provide the following:
+AIn the case of an ATS that is a corporation, other than an ATS that is a reporting issuer, provide a list of the registered or beneficial holders of 10 percent or more of any class of securities of, partnership interests in, or other ownership interests in, the ATS.
+For each of the persons listed in the Exhibit, pleasesecurity holder, provide the following: